 Non-EU/EEA citizens need a residence permit to stay in Sweden longer than 90 days.
 Applications for residence permits are submitted simultaneously when applying for a work permit.
-The Residence Permit Card must be obtained before the arrival to Sweden.
-Applicants are encouraged to apply online on the website of the Swedish-Migration Agency/Migrationsverket.
+The Residence Permit must be granted before arrival to Sweden.
+Applicants are encouraged to apply online on the website of the Swedish Migration Agency/Migrationsverket.